Overview for Dolomites Winter Walking

 Day 2: Drei Schuster hut – Innerfeldtal / Campo di Dentro

 In the morning a transfer takes you to the Innerfeldtal in Sesto.
-In the beginning you will walk through snow-covered larch meadows until you get to the Drei Schuster hut at the feet of the mighty Dolomites peaks where you can taste the local specialty – warm “Apfelküchlein” and enjoy the view of the Dreischusterspitze, as well as the Schwabenalpenkopf before getting to Sexten.
+In the beginning, you will walk through snow-covered larch meadows until you get to the Drei Schuster hut at the feet of the mighty Dolomites peaks where you can taste the local speciality – warm “Apfelküchlein” and enjoy the view of the Dreischusterspitze, as well as the Schwabenalpenkopf before getting to Sexten.

 Day 3: Sexten/Sesto –Klammbachalm – Nemesalm – Sexten/Sesto